Ukraine travel advice

 • on public transportation

-Harassment and assaults can happen against racialized communities.
+Harassment and assaults can happen against individuals who act or appear as foreigners.
 Local authorities may not respond to racially motivated violence and harassment.

-Armed robbery can occur, especially in the larger cities.
+Armed robbery and violent outbursts can occur, especially in larger cities.

 Weapons, including small arms and explosives, are present in all areas of the country.
-On occasion, personal disputes between individuals may involve the use of these weapons.
-Violent incidents, such as shootings, can occur in both residential and public areas.
-Tourists are not particularly targeted, but you could find yourself in the wrong place at the wrong time.
+The number and accessibility of available weapons increased following the Russian invasion of Ukraine.
+Criminal activity can be harder to track and is unpredictable because of the war.
+Violent outbursts rarely target tourists, but you could find yourself in the wrong place at the wrong time.
 Be aware of your surroundings and remain vigilant.

 Fraud

-Credit card and ATM fraud occurs.
-Be cautious when using debit or credit cards:
+Credit and debit card as well as ATM fraud occurs.
+Be cautious when using credit or debit cards.

 Investment fraud